reading methods hope tutoring

 Justin Clark MEd, MLearningInnovation, BEd, BA

-My qualifications include a Masters of Education majoring in learning disabilities as well as a Master of Learning Innovation, along with a Bachelors Degree in Education & a Bachelor of Arts specialising in Psychology & Theology.
-I am also an experienced Queensland Primary and Secondary School Teacher, but have chosen to follow my passion in tutoring children with learning disabilities as I find it is far more rewarding.
+I am an experienced Queensland Primary and Secondary School teacher but have chosen to follow my passion in tutoring children with learning disabilities as I find it far more rewarding.

 Dyscalculia Help

-Children with dyscalculia, Which is a specific learning disability in mathematics, are often as intelligent as their peers but they struggle to master mathematical concepts.
+Children with dyscalculia are often as intelligent as their peers but struggle to master mathematical concepts.
+Dyscalculia is not uncommon, with an estimated 5-8% of students having this specific learning disability.

-As maths is considered a more difficult subject, many children with dyscalculia are not identified as having this learning disability and as a result, often no specialised support is provided.
+However, dyscalculia is not well known or understood.
+As maths is considered a more difficult subject, many children with dyscalculia are not identified as having a learning disability.
+As a result, often no specialised support is provided.

 Your child can receive help with their dyscalculia and improve their mathematical abilities with successful teaching strategies used in individualised private dyscalculia tutoring.